Ahtesham18112011/RISCV_MYTH/README.md

 ## What is RISC-V
 RISC-V is an open-source instruction set architecture (ISA) that defines the basic operations a processor can perform.
 It's a "blueprint" for designing and building processors, offering a modular and extensible foundation for a wide range of applications, from embedded systems to high-performance computing.

+> [!NOTE]
+> Before moving on, you should have to know that all the tools like Linux, Spike etc. are given separately to the student by the facilator.

 # Summary of this workshop
 <details>
   <summary>Day 1: Introduction to RISC-V ISA and GNU compiler toolchain</summary>